 In 1862, U.S. Congress passed legislation to establish a national network of colleges devoted to agriculture and mechanics.
-These are known as the “land grant” system because each state received an allotment of federal land to pay for its new school.
-Wisconsin received 240,000 acres and sold them for $1.25.
+Known as the “land-grant” system, each state received an allotment of federal land to pay for its new school.
+Wisconsin received 240,000 acres and sold them for $1.25 per acre.
 The state legislature opted to direct those funds to the new University of Wisconsin in Madison to carry out the land-grant mission.
 Today, the College of Agricultural and Life Sciences continues to fulfill UW–Madison’s mission as a land-grant university.

-While the College itself wasn’t officially established until 1889, the seeds were planted several decades earlier.
+While the college itself wasn’t officially established until 1889, the seeds were planted several decades earlier.
 In the 1870s, the university used $40,000 donated by Dane County to purchase a farm west of campus and established a department of agriculture.
-In 1880 it hired W.A.
-Henry, who over the next 17 years would take the lead in creating and molding the programs that make up the CALS of today.
+In 1880 W.A.
+Henry was hired and he spent the next 17 years creating CALS programs, many of which still exist today.

-In 1883, the legislature established the Wisconsin Agricultural Experiment Station.
-This was the foundation for today’s world-renowned research program.
-In 1885 the university began offering a winter course for farmers, a program that continues today as the Farm and Industry Short Course.
+In 1883, the state legislature established the Wisconsin Agricultural Experiment Station, the foundation for today’s world-renowned research program.
+In 1885 the university began offering a course for farmers in the winter, a program that continues today as the Farm and Industry Short Course.
 The same year saw the beginning of a program called the Farmers Institutes, a sort of traveling school of agriculture for farmers that met at various locations around the state.
 This was a precursor to today’s Cooperative Extension and other outreach programs.
 In 1889 the university put all of these agricultural offerings under a new College of Agriculture, with Henry as dean.